Capital City of Tokyo

 If you are wondering where the capital of Tokyo is or what the capital city of Tokyo is, you are actually asking a very reasonable question.
 As reiterated on the pages of Tokyo is not the capital of Japan and Tokyo Trivia on this website, Tokyo is not a city but rather a prefecture.
 If it is a state or a prefecture, it must have a capital.

-If you ask Japanese people where Tokyo’s capital is located, perhaps some of them would not be able to answer, or some would answer “23 wards” or “isn’t it Tokyo?”
+If you ask Japanese people where Tokyo’s capital is located, perhaps some of them would not be able to answer, or some would answer “23 wards” or “isn’t it Tokyo?”.
 Many people may simply say “Tokyo” and, in fact, many of the maps that students use in schools say that the capital of Tokyo is Tokyo.
-Once again, Tokyo is not a city, so how can a prefecture be the capital of a prefecture?
+Once again, Tokyo is not a city but a prefecture, so how can a prefecture be the capital of a prefecture?
 It would be like saying the capital of Texas is Texas.

 The capital city of Hokkaido is Sapporo.
 The capital city of Kanagawa Prefecture is Yokohama.
 The capital city of Saitama Prefecture is Saitama City.
 (It used to be Urawa city, but Urawa city and Omiya city merged and became Saitama City.)